langleyfoxall/press-association-tv-api-wrapper/README.md

 $client = new \LangleyFoxall\PressAssociationTvApi\Client('API_KEY');
 ```

-Retrieve the schedule for today by calling the `getScheduleForToday` method, passing it an array of channel IDs.
-This will return a `Schedule` object.
+You can retrieve the schedule for today by calling the `getScheduleForToday` method, passing it an array of channel IDs.
+Similarly, you can also retrieve the schedule for a specific day using the `getScheduleForDay` method, passing it an
+array of channel IDs and a `Carbon` date object.

+Both of these method will return a `Schedule` object.

 You may wish to surround this method call with a try catch block to catch any networking exceptions.